dunson062786/login-programmatically-into-auth0-with-cypress/README.md

 in it.

 Also make sure to do the Auth0 Setup & Configuration steps outlined in (https://auth0.com/blog/end-to-end-testing-with-cypress-and-auth0/) in your Auth0 Application if you haven't already.
+Thank you Dan Lourenço!

 ## Available Scripts